DIYbiosphere/sphere/CODE OF CONDUCT.md

+---
+layout: docs
+title: Code of Conduct
+permalink: /code-of-conduct/
+---

 # Code of Conduct
-This Code of Conduct applies to project spaces and public spaces when an individual is representing the project or its community, online and offline.
+This Code of Conduct\* applies to project spaces and public spaces when an individual is representing the project or its community, online and offline.

 As contributors of this project, we are committed to having a **welcoming environment for all people to contribute**, and we pledge to value them as human beings and foster an atmosphere of kindness, cooperation, and understanding.
 We take the [Contributor Covenant] as a way to express these values.